mdiorio371/SVMC/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 **SVMC** (Structural Variant Mapping and Characterization) is an R package for analyzing bacterial structural variation.
 It provides tools to locate origins of replication, align complete assemblies, parse alignments for structural variants (SVs), model SV length distributions, and annotate breakpoint contexts.

+(this package is in progress)

 ---